informramiz/InAppUpdatesManager/README.md

 ```

 ## Getting Started
-In the activity you want to trigger in-app update (BaseActivity in case you want to check in all activities)
+In the activity you want to trigger in-app update.

 ```
 private var inAppUpdatesManager: InAppUpdatesManager? = null